Be the first to share a route for Warkworth

 To sit the restricted licence test you must: be at least 16.5 years old, have held your learner licence for at least 6 months, and have completed your application at a driver licensing agent (including eye test and photo).
 You must bring a safe, registered vehicle with a current Warrant of Fitness (WoF).
 The test is in two stages: Stage 1 (about 10 minutes, up to 60 km/h) assessing basic skills, and Stage 2 (about 35 minutes, up to 100 km/h) assessing comprehensive driving ability across 6 core competencies.

-What are the main test routes at Warkworth driving test centre?
+What streets does the Warkworth driving test route cover?

 How much does the driving test cost in New Zealand?